 Getting Sober from Cocaine Fast

-The purity of today’s cocaine is much less potent than in years past, and unfortunately, cocaine users must deal with the realities of tainted cocaine.
-In the past, cocaine would be laced with harmless products like baby laxatives, but today, the DEA is seeing more and more cases of fentanyl-laced cocaine leading to death.
-It makes the process of getting sober from cocaine fast a tad more difficult because we seldom see pure cocaine, but that doesn’t mean cocaine addiction is not possible.
+The purity of today’s cocaine is much less potent than in years past, and unfortunately, users must deal with the realities of tainted drugs.
+In the past, cocaine would be laced with inert products like baby laxatives, but today, the DEA is seeing more and more cases of fentanyl-laced cocaine leading to death.
+It makes the process of getting sober fast a tad more difficult because we seldom see pure cocaine.

-When someone uses high amounts of lesser-pure cocaine, they are going to deal with the same withdrawals as someone who consumes smaller amounts of purer cocaine.
-The most reliable method of abstaining from cocaine is to seek treatment.
+When someone uses high amounts of impure cocaine, they are going to deal with the same withdrawals as someone who consumes smaller amounts of the pure drug.
+The most reliable method of achieving sobriety is to seek treatment.

 Cocaine addiction treatment is a process that involves medical treatment and psychotherapy.
 The goal is to help you abstain from cocaine use and begin to develop healthier habits.
-Cocaine addiction is a disease with no known cure; however, with evidence-based treatment and experienced medical personnel, getting sober from cocaine fast is a feat you can achieve.
+Addiction is a chronic disease with no known cure; however, with evidence-based treatment and experienced medical personnel, getting sober from cocaine fast is a feat you can achieve.

 Ready to get help?Let's get started nowLet our treatment experts call you today.